 Discourage Critters with Copper

 Prefer to keep your salt in the kitchen?
-If your plants are in pots or planters, copper mesh, wiring, or tape are excellent deterrents against snails and slugs.
+If your plants are in pots or planters, copper mesh, wiring, or tape are excellent deterrents against these garden pests.
 When they come into contact with copper, snails and slugs experience a painful chemical reaction.

 As previously mentioned, however, copper is the best solution for potted plants or structured flowerbeds.
-If you place copper wiring in your soil, snails and slugs may use fallen leaves or other natural debris to cross over the copper and still infest your lawn or garden.
+If you place copper wiring in your soil, these sneaky pests may use fallen leaves or other natural debris to cross over the copper and still infest your lawn or garden.

 Banish Snails and Slugs with Beer